Gibartes/uCOS-II-Arduino/uCOS_II_generic/Readme.md

  licensing fee.
 *********************************************************************************************************

 Generic version of MicroC/OS for boards based on ARM Cortex M3.
-This source code works without keil μVision.
+This source code works without KEIL μVision.
 This should be used just for education or research according to uC/OS-II's licensing terms.

 * OS_TASK_TMR_PRIO is defined as priority 15 in cfg/oscfg.h